8 scavenger hunt ideas for kids

-“Scavenger hunts teach children to open their eyes to their environment,” Alyson Schafer, a parenting expert and best-selling author, says.
+“Scavenger hunts teach children to open their eyes to their environment,” says Alyson Schafer, a parenting expert and best-selling author.
 “It helps them learn to be creative thinkers and problem solvers.
 It develops a sense of curiosity and adventure.”

-Scavenger hunts can also be a great way to get your kids away from the TV and moving around, says Len Saunders, a health and fitness expert.
+Scavenger hunts can also be a great way to get your kids away from the TV and moving around, says Len Saunders, a health and fitness expert, best-selling author and motivational speaker.
 But he says parents should keep the hunts age- and skill-level appropriate.
 “If it is too easy, the kids will lose interest right away, so make sure it is a challenge,” Saunders says.
 “If it is too hard, they may lose interest, so keep it at a level where they will have some degree of success.”

-Younger children should stick to familiar homes or your local park, while older kids may have a larger area, like your town, to roam to find all the clues.
+Younger children should stick to familiar homes or your local park while older kids may have a larger area to roam to find all the clues.
 Play to your kids' interests and your environment.
 Set up a hunt for one child or many, but keep in mind that as the group grows, so will the craziness.

-Get your creative juices flowing with these eight ideas for out-of-the-box scavenger hunts:
+Get your creative juices flowing with these eight ideas for outside-the-box scavenger hunts:

-No matter what climate you live in, Schaefer suggests you “take a look around your surroundings and see what your kids could 'hunt' for and collect in a basket.
-“Outside it might be as simple as a twig, bark, stone, acorn.”
+No matter what climate you live in, Schafer suggests you take a look around your outdoor surroundings and see what your kids could hunt for and collect in a basket.
+“Outside, it might be as simple as a twig, bark, stone, acorn.”
 Use this hunt as an opportunity to educate the children about their surroundings and instill an appreciation for nature.

-“Inside, you can have kids hunt for either household items -- so they learn where the broom goes, and what drawer the tin foil is kept -- or you collect items and hide them like Easter eggs,” Schaefer suggests.
+“Inside, you can have kids hunt for either household items — so they learn where the broom goes and what drawer the tin foil is kept — or you collect items and hide them like Easter eggs,” Schafer suggests.

 Attach a puzzle piece to each item on your child’s hunt list.
 This way the fun isn’t over once the pieces are collected.
 “Children love a theme, so keeping the scavenger hunt simple, yet attractive to them builds more interest,” Saunders says.